- Chart

 Growth Trajectory

-The ETF's growth trajectory is closely tied to the cyclical nature of the housing market.
-Its strategy may evolve by adjusting sector weightings and individual stock selections in response to changing market conditions and opportunities within the housing ecosystem.
+The ETF's growth trajectory is tied to the cyclical nature of the housing market.
+Changes in strategy and holdings are driven by the active management's assessment of evolving market conditions and opportunities within the housing sector.

 Moat and Competitive Advantages